 Element Assessment Observations and Recommendations a permanent tie-in solution option. • The tie-in drawings indicate that piping is 37.5mm diameter PVC and transitions to 50 mm PVC.
 Considering the large flow volumes being transferred, this could potentially be creating a high-velocity flow condition.
-The available drawings were not as-built, and line sizing could not be A permanent tie-in solution should re- evaluate pump and line sizing.
-As-built documentation confirmed. should be maintained.
+The available drawings were not as-built, and line sizing could not be confirmed.
+A permanent tie-in solution should re- evaluate pump and line sizing.
+As-built documentation should be maintained.
 Ground Dispersal A general summary of the ground dispersal is as follows.
-Additional de in subsequent sections. tails have been provided The system is configured with two distribution boxes, 1 supplying the 15 laterals of the East drainfield and the other supplying 17 laterals of the West drainfield.
-Each distribution box and its respective drainfield are controlled with an isolation valve.
-Laterals are approximately 30 m in length and are constructed of 3" PVC perforated pipe.
-The overall length of each system is approximately 60 m (East drainfield) and 60 m (West drainfield), both in a centre-feed configuration.
+Additional definition subsequent sections.
+The system is configured with two distribution boxes, 1 supplying East drainfield and the other supplying 17 laterals of the West of distribution box and its respective drainfield are controlled with Laterals are approximately 30 m in length and are constructed on pipe.
+The overall length of each system is approximately 60 m for (West drainfield), both in a centre-feed configuration.
 Effluent is directed to infiltration trenches.
-The trenches have been constructed with a suitable aggregate type, and depth, both below and above the dispersal laterals, and the infiltrative surface was prepared with a blinding layer of sand.
-The trenches were backfilled with sand/loamy-sand and cover soil.
-The system, as designed, is intended to disperse to a single zone over a specified duration, allowing the other zone a period of rest.
-The trench dispersal system is nominally compliant with historical standards.
-However, we have found that the dispersal volumes directed solely to one field or the other significantly exceed current day standards.
-This could be a contributing factor for breakout incidents that were previously experienced during the operation of the dispersal system.
-For example, excessive linear loading, or effluent dispersal over a unit length, can create a groundwater mounding effect, eventually saturating the dispersal Distribution Boxes Distribution box at East is a 16-hole/ 15-out configuration.
+The trenches have be suitable aggregate type, and depth, both below and above the diffiltrative surface was prepared with a blinding layer of sand.
+The system, as designed, is intended to disperse to a single zor duration, allowing the other zone a period of rest.
+The trench dispersal system is nominally compliant with histori we have found that the dispersal volumes directed solely to one significantly exceed current day standards.
+This could be a con breakout incidents that were previously experienced during the dispersal system. tails have been provided ng the 15 laterals of the lrainfield.
+Each an isolation valve. of 3" PVC perforated (East drainfield) and 60 een constructed with a lispersal laterals, and the the trenches were ne over a specified cal standards.
+However, e field or the other tributing factor for operation of the uent dispersal over a unit length, can create a groundwater mounding effect, eventually so soils. aturating the dispersal Distribution Boxes Distribution box at East is a 16-hole/ 15-out configuration.
 There were no indications of significant structural degradation.
 However, the lid was cracked and chipped, though still intact.
 Flow testing was performed for 3-hours and 20 minutes, using the service water line on site.
 There were no indications of a flow backup; the laterals freely accepted the full volume of the flow test.
 Distribution box at East is a 18-hole/ 17-out configuration There were no indications of significant structural degradation.
 However, the lid is cracked, though still intact.
 There were no indications of root infiltration or backup.
 Dispersal Laterals